-Design a Fine-grained Authorization System with RBAC and ACL
+Design a Fine-grained Authorization System with Capability-first Architecture

 Implementing flexible, fine-grained permission management is an essential component of robust software design.
 This article will walk through various authorization system designs that aim to achieve that goal.